-Here is what the cut edge of the panels looks like, so you can see the type of squishy foam they're made of:
+Here is what the cut edge of the panels looks like.
+You can see the type of squishy foam they’re made of:

 Following the product instructions, I cleaned the walls of my closet.
 I just used a microfiber cloth damp with water to remove any dust particles since the walls of my closet weren’t really dirty.

-After I installed the first one, I learned with the second one that it was better to start at the top and leave the extra inch or so of space at the bottom next to the floor instead of starting at the bottom and working up to the top, so that way the narrow strip I cut to fit in the gap would be less noticeable.
+After I installed the first one, I learned with the second one that it was better to start at the top and leave the extra inch or so of space at the bottom next to the floor.
+That way the narrow strip I cut to fit in the gap would be less noticeable.

-I had to cut a narrow vertical strip for the 6 inches or so in the middle of the back of the closet that wouldn't look so great on a large wall, but since literally no one will ever see it, I decided to do it the easy way rather than to try cutting the panels so that the lengths of the planks appeared to be staggered, which is what I would do for joining the panels some place more visible.
+I had to cut a narrow vertical strip for the 6-inch gap in the middle of the closet.
+I decided to do it the easy way rather than cutting the panels so the lengths of the planks appeared staggered.

 Going Around Tight Areas

-Because the foam is sort of squishy, it's very forgiving of mistakes.
-You can squish a small piece in to patch a gap and it expands to fill the space so that it hardly shows, which is what I did so that the panel could slide in over the closet pole.
+Because the foam is sort of squishy, it’s very forgiving of mistakes.
+You can squish a small piece in to patch a gap and it will expand to fill the space.
+This is what I did so that the panel could slide in over the closet pole.

 The Completed Project